Identity Concealment Games: How I Learned to Stop Revealing and Love the Coincidences: Numerical Examples

-In this example, we show the empirical performance of the proposed passive learning algorithm for different number of sample runs $n$ and number of estimation samples $m$ per state.
-Note that we do not give optimality guarantees for the demonstrated values of $m$ and $n$.
-We use the same environment with the previous example where the initial state $s_{0}$ is $(1,0,O,O.)$.
-At each time step the pursuer stops tracking the evader, and the evader wins with probability $0.2$.
+In this example, we show the empirical performance of the proposed offline learning algorithm for different number of sample runs \(\samplepaths\) and number of estimation samples \(\sampleperstate\) per state.
+Note that we do not give optimality guarantees for the demonstrated values of \(\sampleperstate\) and \(\samplepaths\).
+We use the same environment with the previous example where the initial state \(\initialstate\) is \((1,0,O,O.)\).
+The pursuer's policy \(\policy^{\playertwo, \circ}\) is defined as follows.
+At each time step the pursuer stops tracking the evader, and the evader wins with probability \(0.2\).
 If the pursuer does not stop, it takes allowed actions with uniform probabilities.

 In Figure \ref{fig:klobj}, we observe that the evader is able to learn the pursuer's suboptimal policy and lower the objective function compared to the equilibrium value of the game.
-For lower values of $n/m$, the value of the objective function is lower than the value of the objective function under the optimal safe policy.
-If $n/m$ is lower, then fewer states becomes known and the hostile evader reaches unknown states with higher probabilities.
-Consequently, the evader follows the average player's policy and incurs $0$ cost, which lowers the value.
-When $m=3\times10^5$ and $n=10^5$, all states are unknown, and the output policy is equal to the average player's policy.
-In Figure \ref{fig:prlose}, if $n/m$ is low, then the probability of losing is high for the hostile evader since it follows the average player's policy with high probability.
-In fact, for some values of $n/m$ the probability of losing is higher than the probability that the average player loses the game.
-This result matches the intuition behind Lemma \ref{lemma:highreachhighcostImproved} and the $n/m$ ratio given in Proposition \ref{proposition:learning}: The learned policy may reach unknown states with a higher probability compared to the average evader's policy, and to ensure the that the probability of losing is low, the $n/m$ ratio should be sufficiently high.
+For lower values of \(\samplepaths/\sampleperstate\), the value of the objective function is lower than the value of the objective function under the optimal safe policy.
+If \(\samplepaths/\sampleperstate\) is lower, then fewer states become known and the hostile evader reaches unknown states with higher probabilities.
+Resultingly, the evader follows the average player's policy and incurs \(0\) payoff, which lowers the value.
+When \(\sampleperstate=3\times10^5\) and \(\samplepaths=10^5\), all states are unknown, and the output policy is equal to the average player's policy.
+In Figure \ref{fig:prlose}, if \(\samplepaths/\sampleperstate\) is low, then the probability of losing is high for the hostile evader since it follows the average player's policy with high probability.
+In fact, for some values of \(\samplepaths/\sampleperstate\) the probability of losing is higher than the probability that the average player loses the game.
+This result matches the intuition behind Lemma \ref{lemma:highreachhighcostImproved} and the \(\samplepaths/\sampleperstate\) ratio given in Proposition \ref{proposition:learning}: The learned policy may reach unknown states with higher probability compared to the average evader's policy, and to ensure that the probability of losing is low, the \(\samplepaths/\sampleperstate\) should be sufficiently high.